 On June 24, 2014, Frank E. O'Donnell, Jr., M.D. entered into an Executive Chairman Agreement with us to memorialize the terms under which Dr. O'Donnell will continue to serve in such capacity and as a director of our company.
 The First Amendment to the Executive Chairman Agreement was entered into on May 15, 2015.
 The Executive Chairman Agreement will continue until the date that Dr. O'Donnell is no longer serving as a member of our board of directors.
 For services rendered as Executive Chairman, Dr. O'Donnell is entitled to cash compensation of \$43,200 per year, increasing to \$72,000 per year upon achievement of the certain funding goals.
 Dr. O'Donnell is further entitled to an annual bonus in cash or in securities of our company of up to 50% of Dr. O'Donnell's annual fee.
-Dr. O'Donnell may not compete against us or solicit employees or customers from us for a period of one year after termination of the Executive Chairman Agreement may be terminated by either us or Dr. O'Donnell with 60 days' written notice and upon the terms as described above in the Equity Holders Agreement.
+On June 28, 2016, the Board approved an increase to Dr. O'Donnell's annual cash compensation to \$112,500 effective July 1, 2016.
+Dr. O'Donnell may not compete against us or solicit employees or customers from us for a period of one year after termination of the Executive Chairman Agreement as described in further detail in the same.
+The Executive Chairman Agreement may be terminated by either us or Dr. O'Donnell with 60 days' written notice and upon the terms as described above in the Equity Holders Agreement.
 Upon termination, we will be required to pay Dr. O'Donnell all compensation and expenses that are owed to him as of the date of termination.